MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Main Results

 \section{Main Results}

 Table~\ref{tab:main_result} summarizes the performance of several proprietary and open-source OVAs on \benchmark.
 We highlight three key findings:

-\begin{itemize} \item \textbf{\benchmark is challenging.} Although the tasks are straightforward for humans (average CA score: 4.5), the best-performing model (Gemini) only achieves 2.9—indicating that current OVAs struggle to integrate multimodal cues, particularly non-verbal speech signals, even in seemingly simple scenarios. \item \textbf{No significant gap between proprietary and open-source models.} The open-source model Qwen2.5Omni matches the performance of the proprietary Gemini, though both achieve relatively low scores, highlighting that current OVAs remain limited in their ability to handle multimodal, speech-grounded tasks. \item \textbf{Speech grounding remains the bottleneck.} All models show relatively strong visual grounding, but consistently struggle to interpret non-verbal speech cues such as tone, emotion, and background sounds. \end{itemize}
+\begin{itemize} \item \textbf{\benchmark is challenging.} Although the tasks are straightforward for humans (average CA score: 4.33), the best-performing model (Gemini) only achieves 3.56—indicating that current OLMs struggle to integrate multi-modal cues, particularly non-verbal speech signals, even in seemingly simple scenarios. \item \textbf{Gap between proprietary and open-source models.} Gemini 2.5 Flash and Pro models outperform open-source models in their ability to ground in multi-modal inputs and provide contextual responses. \item \textbf{Speech grounding remains the bottleneck.} All models show relatively strong visual grounding, but consistently struggle to interpret non-verbal speech cues such as tone, emotion, and background sounds. \end{itemize}

-To better understand the sources of these limitations, we conduct a detailed analysis of Gemini—the best-performing model on \benchmark.
+To better understand the sources of these limitations, we conduct a detailed analysis of Gemini 2.5 Pro, the best-performing model on \benchmark.
 We examine its behavior across core skill domains, focusing on how well it grounds responses in visual and speech cues, and identifying the types of errors that arise.